 MERGERS & ACQUISITIONS; STRATEGIC RELATIONSHIPS; FINANCINGS.

+CSC.

+We are amending the CSC Services Agreement and other related agreements to provide for development of new software relative to back office functions to be performed by CSC.
+(Lawyers: R. Freed, D. Culver; Client: T. Mataya; Outside Counsel: Neal Nichols of Vinson & Elkins)

+Hawaii 2 Monetization.

+We are assisting with the closing of an extension of a previous monetization of TNPC warrants.
+(Lawyer: D. Roland; Client: J. Williams; Outside Counsel: Andrews & Kurth)

 LLC Agreement.

 We are drafting a newly restated LLC Agreement for EES, LLC.
 (Lawyer: D. Roland; Outside Counsel: S. Wulfe of Vinson & Elkins)

-Project Fig.

-In July we signed letters of intent to purchase Integrated Process Technologies from HSB Group.
-We are conducting due diligence and are negotiating the purchase agreements.
-Closing is expected in early October.
-(Lawyer: D. Roland; Client: J. Golden; Outside Counsel: John Klauberg of LeBoeuf, Lamb, Greene & MacRae)

-Monetizations.
+New Power.

+We are involved in a number of ongoing matters relating to New Power.
+(Lawyer: V. Sharp)

+Raptor Monetization.

 We are assisting with the development and implementation of a new monetization structure for the remaining TNPC warrants held by EES.
 The new structure closed on September 27, 2000, and we continue to assist with completing and obtaining closing documents.
 (Lawyer: D. Roland; Client: J. Williams; Outside Counsel: Vinson & Elkins)

+Tahiti Monetization.

+We are assisting with the closing of a monetization of a promissory note held by the Raptor Trust.
+(Lawyer: D. Roland; Client: J. Williams; Outside Counsel: Andrews & Kurth)

 Europe.

 OUTSOURCING.

-GE Capital.

-This is an electricity supply/URS transaction in Sweden.
-(Lawyers: S. Gregory, M. Rosell; Clients: Magnus Groth, Geraint Williams)

-Hallendstadion AG.

-This is a potential outsource transaction for a sports stadium in Zurich, Switzerland.
-(Lawyer: M. Schuh; Client: C. Waltenspuel)

-Polaroid.

-This is a proposed outsource transaction for facilities in UK.
-(Lawyer: S. Gregory; Clients: P. Ramgolam, R. Joukovski; Outside Counsel: P. Stacey, T. Sermon, S. Luder of Slaughter & May)

 Sainsburys.

 This is a proposed transaction to supply commodities and energy outsource for all office buildings and supermarkets in the UK.
 (Lawyer: S. Gregory; Clients: Stuart Rexrode, Paul Turner; Outside Counsel: Jeremy Gewirtz, John Pickett of Linklaters & Alliance)